 Students do not pay for their meals by cash.
 The Academy has biometric scanning machines situated in the dining room.
 Student pay money into the machines to credit their accounts and then access their account at the tills via either their finger scan or a scanned card.

 The system works exactly the same for all students whether they pay or have a free school meal.
 Free school meal student accounts are automatically updated with their allowance each morning.

 The system is safe.
 No image of the fingerprint is stored only a series of digits which the computer recognises as the child’s fingerprint although we are happy for students to receive a lunch card instead of using their fingerprint if parents require this.

 We accept payments online for items such as dinner money, school trips and uniform.
 Using a secure website called ParentPay you can pay online using your credit or debit card.
 ParentPay is our preferred method of making payments to school.

 Cash payments can be made into the automatic cash revaluation terminals in the Academy.
 The machines accept all notes and coins greater than 5p.

 The student simply places his/her finger on the scanner and inserts the amount they wish to place onto the account.
 The amount is then updated onto the system.
 As standard a £4.00 daily spend limit is in place but this can be reviewed by parents/carers.
 All purchases are recorded and reports can be printed for students if parents require this information.

 (We are unable to offer change of notes.
 Please ensure your child attends school with the correct money for the machine).

 If your child has a special dietary requirement, in the first instance please notify the school, and ensure your request is supported with written confirmation from the relevant medical professional.
-Without the supporting written confirmation, Manchester Fayre cannot guarantee that your child’s dietary requirements can be catered for.

 Our kitchen has a Food Hygiene rating of 5 (the highest possible)